 The training will be run by Stefanie Posavec (USA), known from her year-long analog data drawing project Dear Data in collaboration with Giorgia Lupi.
-This project was deemed the ‘Best Dataviz Project’ and the ‘Most Beautiful’ (the highest accolade) at the 2015 Kantar Information is Beautiful Awards, and has been nominated for the London Design Museum’s 2016 Designs of the Year Awards.
+This project was deemed the ‘Best Dataviz Project’ and the ‘Most Beautiful’ (the highest accolade) at the 2015 Kantar Information is Beautiful Awards, and is part of the permanent collection of the MoMa in New York now.

 This workshop will guide you through the analysis of a dataset to the design and implementation of your own custom visualisation method, at the same time offering insights into the design considerations that are integral to creating a successful visualisation.
 The entire workshop will be off-screen, using nothing more than basic office supplies and drawing materials.